wearetilt/Tilt-Website/wp-content/plugins/rotatingtweets/readme.txt

 1. In Chrome or IE, select the tab marked 'console'.
 1. Read the diagnostics and look for any problems that relate to JavaScript.
 This will normally tell you which JavaScript (if any) is having problems.

+= Does Rotating Tweets help me support GDPR? =
+Yes.
+No user data is collected, stored or sent to Twitter by Rotating Tweets.
+By default, Rotating Tweets also does not load any JavaScript from Twitter or anywhere else 'off site'.
+It supports 'do not track' and only loads JavaScript from Twitter needed to display the Twitter Follow button if you choose that option and the user has not set 'do not track' on their browser.
+If you use an 'official format' for your Tweet, profile images may be loaded from Twitter; to avoid this, choose the 'original' format to display your Tweets.

 = What can I do if I get the WordPress error code: `http_request_failed - name lookup timed out`? = Try installing the [Core Control plug-in](/plugins/core-control/) and disabling cURL.
 You can read more about the problem via [this support page](http://wordpress.org/support/topic/wp-351-wordpress-error-code-http_request_failed-name-lookup-timed-out).